groue/GRMustache/README.md

 Well, thanks to Objective-C runtime, we know that the Person class did declare the `dead` property as BOOL.
 And that's why we are able to interpret this zero number as a false boolean.

 Well again, the statement above is not 100% exact.
-Let's be honest: what we know is that the Person class did declare the `dead` property with the same type as properties declared as BOOL.
-Curious reader will be happy reading the [list of types distinguished by the runtime](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/ObjCRuntimeGuide/Articles/ocrtTypeEncodings.html).
+Let's be honest: what we know is that the Person class did declare the `dead` property with a runtime type equivalent to BOOL.
+Curious reader will be happy reading the [list of Objective-C runtime types](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/ObjCRuntimeGuide/Articles/ocrtTypeEncodings.html).

 `<objc/obj_c.h>` defines BOOL as: